 The first version of AI AQT was developed in collaboration with the Municipality of Amsterdam and has since been further developed by Algorithm Audit.
 The source code of the tool can be found on Github and can be (re)used under the EUPL-1.2 license.
 AI AQT is used by the following organisations:

-Considerations and choices made during development of the questionnaires relating to the AI Act, guidelines from the European Commission on the definition of an AI system, Article 22 GDPR and guidelines of the EPDB and Dutch DPA (AP) and the Dutch Algorithm Register Guidelines are described in ‘AI AQT Documentation’.
-The policy briefing elaborates why the guidelines of the European Commission blur the interpretation of the AI system definition.
+Considerations and choices made during development of the questionnaires relating to the AI Act, guidelines from the European Commission on the definition of an AI system and AI Act Article 50 transparency obligations, GDPR Article 22 and guidelines of the EPDB and Dutch DPA (AP) and the Dutch Algorithm Register Guidelines are described in ‘AI AQT Documentation’.

 Using examples, we explain how the AI system definition and risk categories from the AI Act apply to real-world algorithmic applications.